jbilcke-hf/ai-tube/README.md

 ### My video failed to generate!
 Is it lost?

-That's the beauty of the dataset system: as long as you keep your video in your dataset, and is not published yet (is not visible on the AI Tube home page), then for the AI Tube Robot it will still be marked as "TODO".
+That's the beauty of the dataset system: as long as you keep your video in your dataset, and it is not published yet (is not visible on the AI Tube home page), then for the AI Tube Robot it will still be marked as "TODO".

-So.. you have nothing to do!
+So.. you normally have nothing to do (unless your video config or channel config is really damaged or invalid).

 Things should repair themselves automatically at some point, although it can take a couple of days if the issue is more complex than it looks (eg. a server is down, there is a bug somewhere, disk is full etc)